-AAC goals are used in speech therapy and written by a speech-language pathologist (SLP).
-In summary, the purpose for writing goals targeting AAC skills is similar to the overarching goals for all other speech and language areas: to increase functional communication across a variety of individuals, contexts, and settings.
-As parents or caregivers, understanding the goals your loved one has around AAC can help you support the development of their skills as well!
+The purpose of writing goals targeting AAC skills is similar to the overarching goals for all other speech and language areas: to increase functional communication across a variety of individuals, contexts, and settings.

 AAC Goals: An Introduction

-For many, AAC systems (links for reference - no tech, low tech, mid tech, and high tech) are the primary expressive communication modality for the individual you are working with or caring for.
-Individuals who use AAC systems (e.g., speech-generating devices/SGDs, communication boards, manual signs, etc.) may also use other forms of communication, such as verbal language/vocal approximations.
-Working on skills relating to communicating via AAC is incredibly important for any individual who uses an AAC system; as you are helping increase their language use and development.
+For many individuals, AAC systems are their primary expressive communication modality.
+Individuals who use AAC systems (e.g., speech-generating devices/SGDs, communication boards, etc.) may also use other forms of communication, such as verbal language/vocal approximations.
+As an SLP, targeting skills relating to AAC is incredibly important for any individual who uses an AAC system; as you are helping increase their language use and development.
 Cue: the importance of goals (and that also means how you write them)!

 You may be thinking, okay… so AAC goals should be all about making requests/comments/social exchanges - that’s functional communication right?!
-That is correct, but AAC goals can also expand to other functional domains as well… like, operational (e.g., individual will take the AAC system from place to place) and strategic skills (e.g., individual will let their communication partner know, “I use my tablet for talking”).
-You will need to conduct a clinical observation and/or perform assessments to determine your client’s communicative level and understanding using their AAC system, in order to write the most appropriate, evidence-based goals.
+That may be one way to look at it, but AAC goals can also expand to other functional (non-linguistic) domains as well!
+These areas may include operational skills (e.g., [client] will take the AAC system from place to place...) and strategic skills (e.g., [client] will let their communication partner know, “I use my tablet for talking”...).
+Writing AAC goals for functional, non-linguistic skills can ensure that the AAC user not only can communicate effectively but also can navigate, manage, and personalize their communication tools to fit their lives.
+This holistic approach to AAC training ultimately supports more meaningful and independent communication.

 Free AAC Assessment Tools*

-Clinical observations and interviews with teachers, other therapists, and caregivers will give you an indication of how your client uses their AAC system across natural (e.g., at home) and within more structured (e.g., at school) contexts.
+Clinical observations and interviews with the client, teachers, other therapists, and/or caregivers will give you an indication of how your client uses their AAC system across natural (e.g., at home) and within more structured (e.g., at school) contexts.
 If your client is new to AAC and you are considering trialing a system, companies such as PRC-Saltillo offer free speech-generating device (SGD) trials with their equipment.

 The Tobii Dynavox, Dynamic AAC Goals Grid - 2 (DAGG-2) is an excellent resource that highlights a variety of linguistic components, which can be used when determining different AAC skill areas (think: operational and strategic) to develop goals for.